Disk fraction among free-floating planetary-mass objects in Upper Scorpius: Disk fractions estimates

 \section{Disk fractions estimates}

 We derived the disk frequency—defined as the percentage of sources exhibiting IR excess relative to the total number of sources—as a function of the central object’s mass.
 The main analysis presented in this section is based on the sample excluding flagged sources in {\it unWISE} images (Sect.~\ref{sect:photometry}), while an equivalent analysis including them is provided in Appendix~\ref{app:analysis_including_flagged}.
 The linear regression provides an estimate of $P_b$, the global probability of exhibiting an excess, representing the overall fraction of sources with excesses across the dataset.
 However, because $P_b$ is a global parameter, it does not capture variations in excess frequency across different mass bins.
-To address this, we instead utilize the latent variable $q_i$ and the quantity $1-\langle q_i\rangle$ which represents the probability that each individual source exhibit an excess, allowing us to estimate the excess (disk) fraction as a function of mass.
-For a given mass bin, the excess fraction $f^{(k)}$ (i.e. the fraction of $q_i=0$) at each sampling iteration $k$ is computed as:
+To address this, we utilized the latent variable $q_i$ and the quantity $1-\langle q_i\rangle$, which represents the probability that each individual source exhibits an excess, thereby allowing us to estimate the excess (disk) fraction as a function of mass.
+For a given mass bin, the excess fraction $f^{(k)}$ (i.e., the fraction of $q_i=0$) at each sampling iteration $k$ was computed as

 where $N_i$ denotes the number of objects in the bin and $q_i^{(k)}$ is the value of the latent variable $q_i$ for object $i$ at iteration $k$.
-To estimate the disk fraction values in each mass bin, we use the median of the $\langle1-q_i^{(k)}\rangle_i$ posterior distribution, computed over all MCMC iterations $k$, as the central value.
-This approach naturally incorporates uncertainty from both the model parameters (the line representing the photospheric emission) and individual classifications.
+To estimate the disk fraction values in each mass bin, we used the median of the $\langle1-q_i^{(k)}\rangle_i$ posterior distribution, computed over all MCMC iterations $k$, as the central value.
+This approach naturally incorporates uncertainties from both the model parameters (the line representing the photospheric emission) and the individual classifications.
 These distributions are presented in Fig.~\ref{fig:violin_fractions_woWbl} and the corresponding derived fractions are listed in Appendix Table~\ref{tab:fractions}.
-We also deliberately kept separate the disk fractions computed on either side of the 25\:\Mj\ threshold, used to separate the two distinct linear fits, to ensure consistency with the fit parameter dispersion.
+We also deliberately kept the disk fractions computed on either side of the 25\:\Mj\ threshold -- used to separate the two distinct linear fits -- separate, to ensure consistency with the fit parameter dispersion.